Arizona snaps North Dakota St's FBS streak at 6, wins 31-28 – KION546

 North Dakota State’s Hunter Luepke scored three touchdowns — two on the ground and one through the air.
 He ran for 115 yards, leading the Bison’s 283-yard rushing attack.

+“My most frustrating thing about tonight is the number of kids who apologized to me walking off the field,” NDSU coach Matt Entz said.
+“That’s not acceptable.
+They didn’t do anything wrong.
+We got beat by a team that was better than us tonight.”

-NDSU came into Saturday’s game with six straight wins over FBS programs, knocking off Kansas, Minnesota, Colorado State, Kansas State, Iowa State and No. 11 Iowa.
+NDSU has developed quite the reputation for beating FBS teams over the past several years, knocking off Kansas, Minnesota, Colorado State, Kansas State, Iowa State and No. 11 Iowa.

 Luepke looked like he was going to be the hero on Saturday, plowing through the line of scrimmage for a 38-yard touchdown to give the Bison a 28-24 lead late in the third quarter.
 The 236-pound fullback was so excited during the celebration that he even bowled over teammate Jake Lippe during the celebration before helping him up.